snapADDY/machine-learning-sample-project/README.md

 ## Training

-Use DVC to check the status of the model:
+Use [DVC](https://dvc.org/) to check the status of the model:

 ```
 $ dvc status
 ```

-and train it, if necessary:
+and re-train it, if necessary:

 ```
 $ dvc repro